jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

     AssertionError: Lists differ: [0, 1, 2, 3, ...] != [0, 1, 2, 3]

-  the values change every time the test runs because I am using random integers_
+  the values now change every time the test runs

 * I change the expectation in the first assertion